 Have an account?
 Please log in.

 When a company splits its shares, it is simply cutting itself up into a different number of pieces, without changing its fundamental value.
 It simply wants its stock to trade in a price-per-share range that seems reasonable to investors.
+This can affect stock market trading in more ways than one.

 If a stock’s price rises much beyond $50 a share in Canada (or $100 a share in the U.S.), some investors may shun it, since it seems expensive.
 The company’s management may then declare a stock split of, say, two-for-one.
 This turns one “old” share into two “new” shares.
 If you owned 100 shares of a $60 stock, you now own 200 shares of a $30 stock.
 You don’t need to take any action.